Crimes of Extortion

 The crime is commonly linked with wire fraud or mail fraud claims.
 Extortion crimes can be prosecuted in Federal Court when the case involves an allegation that the defendant conveyed through interstate or foreign commerce a transmission or communication in furtherance of an extortion plot under 18 USC 875(b).

-Under 18 USC 873, the federal crime of blackmail can be alleged if one threatens to inform the authorities of a violation of United States Code in exchange for receiving something of value (or as consideration for not informing the authorities of any violation of United States Code).
+Under 18 USC 873, the federal crime of blackmail can be alleged if one threatens to inform the authorities of a violation of the United States Code in exchange for receiving something of value (or as consideration for not informing the authorities of any violation of the United States Code).

 Additional Resources